Skip to content

 Resources for policymakers

-This video webinar for policymakers in Wales, run by the Money and Pensions Service (MaPS) and Campaign for Learning, shares more about Talk Learn Do, and how it could help the families you work with.
+You can also view this early video webinarOpens in a new window for policymakers in Wales from the original pilot of Talk Learn Do in Wales which shares more about the initial intervention and how it could help the families you work with.

 Back to top

-Talk, Learn, DoOpens in a new window is a digital tool that provides parents and carers with the skills and confidence to talk to their children about money.
-It also shows why it’s important to teach good financial habits from an early age.
+The content provides parents and carers with the skills and confidence to talk to their children about money.
+It shows why it’s important to teach good financial habits from an early age.

-It breaks down important topics into fun activities and bite-sized information, such as pocket money, saving and shopping trips.
+The resource breaks down important topics into fun activities and bite-sized information on pocket money, saving, shopping trips and more.

 Back to top